FX & CFD trading involves significant risk

 Atlanta Federal Reserve Bank President Raphael Bostic said that the Fed is close to achieving its employment and inflation goals.
 “I view the economy as on track and believe we are close to mandate-consistent outcomes for both inflation and employment,” Bostic said, adding: “Given that measured inflation is already effectively on target, I won't be surprised to see a modest overshoot of our longer-run target.
 In fact, my own forecast is that, even with further gradual removal of monetary policy accommodation, inflation is likely to run a bit above 2 percent for a while.”
 But even despite the growing conviction that inflation steadily returns to 2 percent, Bostic does not see signs that wages are growing much faster.
 Bostic continues to see the economy growing above potential this year, around 2.5 percent, and slowing to its longer-run growth rate of around 1.75 percent over the medium term.

 III.
 Market Situation

-Gold traded at $1,326.60 (-0.40%).
-Gold prices dropped moderately, due to the positive dynamics of the U.S. currency and a partial profit-taking after yesterday's gains.
-The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, rose by 0.24 percent to 89.95.
-Since gold prices are tied to the dollar, a stronger dollar makes the precious metal more expensive for holders of foreign currencies.
+Gold traded at $1,290.90 (-0.15%).
+Gold prices fell slightly, on the back of partial profit-taking after yesterday's growth.
+However, the further fall in prices was limited by the dynamics of the U.S. currency.
+The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, dropped 0.12 percent to 93.57.
+Since gold prices are tied to the dollar, a weaker dollar usually makes the precious metal cheaper for holders of foreign currencies.

 |remaining time till the new event being published|